xifeleltouma/play-tool-js/README.md

 - **Non-last actions:** must return a **plain object** or `undefined`.
   - `undefined` → no merge; `ctx` is unchanged for the next action.
 - **Last action:** can return **anything** (object or non-object).
 This becomes the pipeline result.
+- **Early return:** any action can return an object with `{ stop: true, ... }`
+  → the pipeline stops immediately, removes the `stop` key, and returns the rest as the final result.

 #### Errors